yolorabbit/web3-youtube/README.md

 Website: https://0xyoutube.vercel.app/

-Obs: We are using mumbai testnet on this project.
+Obs: We are using amoy testnet on this project.

 This project was built with: